Why Hockey Players Lose Teeth & How To Protect Yourself

-Posted on January 20, 2020 by Dan Kent
+Posted on March 17, 2024 by Dan Kent

 goalie penalty

-When you think of the prototypical hockey player, the image that comes to mind may be a rugged warrior with missing teeth.
 Hockey is a high-speed contact game, so losing teeth is a reality that players face.
 But what can players do to protect themselves from this painful injury?
 And can mouthguards really save your teeth?
-We’ll look into the answers here.
+We'll look into the answers here.

 hockey player